 Actively Seeking Wisdom and Knowledge

-Kobe Bryant’s dedication to basketball is inspirational.
-He influenced people and shared his wisdom.
-Bryant’s Mamba mentality is to work hard and live up to your potential.
+Kobe Bryant’s dedication to basketball is inspiring.
+He has influenced many people and shared his wisdom.
+His “Mamba mentality” is about working hard and living up to one’s potential.

-The average professional millennial makes about $60k to $100K salary…The HENRY millennial (High Earners Not Rich Yet) makes $100K and above.
-Saving and investing early on might not look like much, until you reach your 30s.
-Young millennial AND generation Z – if you want a better life, your priorities will have to change.
-Money cannot solve personal life issues, but financial flexibility can relieve some of life’s hardship.
-Focus your money on purchases that will provide the most value to your life.
-Living a smart financial lifestyle does not sound sexy because society is dictated by marketing your life into perpetual spending habits with overrated experiences, temporary homes and worthless cars.
+The average salary of millennials ranges from $60,000 to $100,000 per year.
+HENRY (High Earners Not Rich, Still) Millennials make $100,000 or more.
+Saving and investing in your early career might not look like much, but just wait until you reach your 30s.
+Millennials and Gen Zs, listen to me if you want a better financial life: your priorities must change.
+Money cannot solve personal life problems, but financial flexibility can relieve some of life’s difficulties.
+Utilize your money for purchases that will add the greatest value to your life at the best price.
+Living an intelligent financial lifestyle doesn’t look sexy because society is driven by marketing your life into perpetual spending habits with overrated experiences, temporary homes, and worthless cars.

 Living independent – Very Overrated

-Kevin’s background: Kevin lived with roommates for two years, and then rented his own one-bedroom apartment in Arlington, VA for $2300 a month.
+Kevin’s background: Kevin lived with roommates for two years, and then rented his own one-bedroom apartment in Arlington, VA for $2,300 a month.

-Kevin: “Tom you are wasting a lot of money eating out”
+Kevin: “Tom you are wasting a lot of money eating out.”

 Tom: “How much are you saving from not eating out?”

 Kevin: “$200 a month” and he showed a big smile.